-To install the console, follow these steps:
+To install the BigFix Console on a Windows BigFix Server machine, follow these steps:

-- Run the Installation Guide (Start > Programs > BigFix > BigFix Installation Guide).
-Click Install BigFix Components. - 2.
-From the next panel, click Install Console. - 3.
-When prompted, enter the installation location for the console.
-The default location is %PROGRAM FILES%\BigFix Enterprise\BES Console.
+- Run the Installation Guide (Start > Programs > BigFix > BigFix Installation Guide). - 2.
+On the BigFix Installation Guide panel, click Install or Upgrade Console. - 3.
+When prompted, enter the installation location for the Console.
+The default location is C:\Program Files (x86)\BigFix Enterprise\BES Installers\Console.
 To choose another destination, click Browse and navigate to the desired location.
 Click Next to continue. - 4.
 After the files are installed, click Finish to complete the installation.
-You can now choose to launch the console, or continue to the next section to install the clients.
+You can now choose to launch the Console, or continue to the next section to install the Clients.